laynet/travel-journal/README.md

 - [Author](#author)

 ## Overview
-A simple ReactJS app using a local hard-coded data file.
+A simple ReactJS app using a local hard-coded data file deployed with netlify.

 ### Screenshot